mvolkmann/blog/src/z.md

   to play a version of the game Tetris in the terminal.
   Press ctrl-c to exit.

+- ninvaders

+  Enter `brew install ninvaders` followed by `ninvaders` to play a version of the game Space Invaders in the terminal.
+  Press ctrl-c to exit.

 - tetris

   Enter `brew install samtay/tui/tetris` followed by `tetris`